bltbit/showdown/checkpoints.md

 - Create a `<div>` block with red background styling to be the snack tray
   - use `position:absolute` and `top`, `bottom`, `left`, `right`, `width`, `height` to position the tray where you want it
   - add a nice rounded border using `border-radius` and `border-color` attributes
-  - add the revolver image we generated
+- Add the revolver image we generated
   - this will need to be a component that comes from `useRevolver`
   - convert to `index.tsx`
   - add css styling to size and contain it

 ## Commit, Push, and Compare